franzmohr/bvartools/README.md

 }
 ```

-Obtain point estimates as the mean of the parameter draws
+Obtain point estimates as the mean of the posterior draws

 ``` r
 A <- rowMeans(draws_a) # Obtain means for every row